A liturgical resource of the Catholic Archdiocese of Melbourne

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-From earliest times, the Church has provided an avenue to encourage the faithful to recognise and deal with our human frailty and weakness.
-The sacrament of reconciliation provides an opportunity to confess our failings before God, to seek his forgiveness for this and to become reconciled again in his love.
-The Church speaks of ‘interior penance’ as ‘conversion of the heart, interior conversion’ (CCC, §1430).
-This notion is at the heart of what Jesus is saying in this gospel text.
+From its earliest days, the Church has provided an avenue through which to help the faithful recognise and address human frailty and weakness.
+The sacrament of reconciliation provides us an opportunity to confess our failings before God, seek his forgiveness for them and become reconciled again in his love.
+The Church describes ‘interior penance’ as ‘conversion of the heart, interior conversion’ (CCC, §1430).
+This notion of heart conversion is central to Jesus' message in the gospel text:

 (CCC, §1431).

-• Since next week is the beginning of Lent and catechumens will be entering their final stage of preparation before baptism or reception into the Church, this could be a good time to focus on their preparedness for this final stage.
+• Since next week is the beginning of Lent and catechumens will enter their final stage of preparation before baptism or reception into the Church, this could be a good time to focus on how prepared the catechumens are for this final stage.

-• You could provide a framework for interior examination of conscience to assist in identifying how far the journey has taken them and whether some distance still needs to be travelled.
+• You could provide a framework for internally examining conscience to help catechumens determine how far the journey has taken them and whether some distance still needs to be travelled.

-• Perhaps one-on-one private conversations with the parish priest could be arranged to assist in this discernment and clarify any questions that may linger.
+• One-on-one private conversations with the parish priest could be arranged to help guide this discernment and clarify any lingering questions.

 Symbols and images

-This text again follows immediately on from last week’s gospel and continues the theme we have begun to explore.
-The demands of the Gospel are both surprising and challenging.
-Here the emphasis shifts to a need to subject our own conduct to scrutiny.
-The true disciple is in no position to pass judgment on others but must honestly confront what lies in the depth of their own heart.
+This text again immediately follows last week’s gospel and continues the theme we have begun to explore.
+The Gospel's demands are both surprising and challenging.
+In this week's text, the emphasis shifts to the necessity and importance of scrutinising our own conduct.
+True disciples are in no position to judge others, but they must honestly confront what lies in the depths of their own hearts.

 Living the Word